junxit/us-congress-bills-115/metadata.md

 - 2017-09-26 — Senate amendment proposed (on the floor): Amendment SA 1102 proposed by Senator Cornyn for Senator Collins.(consideration: CR S6140)
 - 2017-09-26 — Senate amendment submitted
 - 2017-09-26 — Senate amendment submitted
+- 2017-09-27 — Message on Senate action sent to the House.
+- 2017-09-27 — Received in the House.
+- 2017-09-27 — Referred to the House Committee on Education and the Workforce.